koldinger/Tardis/README.md

 at the database.
 This can also be done if the database is accesible via a network file system, such as NFS or Samba/SMB/CIFS.
 If the backup drive is not directly accessible, it can be reached via an http exposed filesystem.
 Details on setting this up are below.

 * Determine which backup sets exist:  `sonic list --database DatabasePath`.
-  * DatabasePath could be a path on yourlocal system, if you're using the system above, usually the same value you entered in     the tardisd config file, so `sonic list --database /media/Backup/tardis`.
+  * DatabasePath could be a path on your local system, if you're using the system above, usually the same value you entered in the tardisd config file, so `sonic list --database /media/Backup/tardis`.
 If you're using a remote system, it will be an HTTP (or HTTPS) URL, eg `sonic list --database http://serverhost` where serverhost is the name of the machine running the server.
   * If the backups were made with a password, the password will need to be specified via the --password or related options.
 You will be prompted for a password if one isn't specified.
 * Determine which version of the file are available using the lstardis program: `lstardis --databse DatabasePath /path/to/file`.
 This will list all the backup sets which contain changed versions of the file.
 * Recover the file using the regenerate program: `regenerate --database DatabasePath --backup backupset /path/to/file`.
 This will recover the versino of the file in backupset.
 If the file is a directory, the directory, and all files below it will be recovered.
 You can specify the -o option to indicate where the files should be recovered.
 You can also replace --backup with --date Date to recover the most recent version backed up before Date.
 If you don't specify a backupset or date, the most recent version will be recovered.